Kurosaki123456/CNN-based-Breakout-Prediction/README.md

 To run the model, follow these steps:

 1. Download all files from this repository and ensure they are placed within the same root directory.
-2. Open a terminal, navigate to the directory containing these files, and execute the script by running: python MainWindowShow.py
+2. Open a terminal, navigate to the directory containing these files, and execute the appropriate script based on the model you want to test:
-3. Once the script is executed, a graphical user interface (GUI) will appear, incorporating multiple functions within the panel.
-4. Note: We apologize for not including the original dataset, as it is too large and restricted to private use only. dfsdf
+To test the pre-trained VGG16 model, run: python Breakout_prediction_based_on_pretrained_VGG16.py To test the MixDCNN model, run:, python Breakout_prediction_by_MixDCNN.py
+Note: Ensure you run the code in an environment supporting your PyTorch framework, with compatible versions of CUDA and cuDNN installed.
+3. Once the script executes, it will print information such as network parameters and framework details.
+To simplify the output, comment out the relevant print statements in the script.
+5. Note: We apologize for including some output information in Chinese; we are working to provide a fully English version in future updates.

+## Project Structure
+│  Breakout Image Index.txt
+│  Breakout_prediction_based_on_pretrained_VGG16.py
+│  Breakout_prediction_by_MixDCNN.py
+│
+└─南钢图像
+    ├─漏钢样本
+    │  ├─漏钢
+    │  ├─稳态
+    │  └─误报
+    │
+    └─纵裂样本
+        ├─不确定
+        ├─稳态
+        └─纵裂
+## Models
+### Model Used